 Once you are up early and prepared, it allows you the opportunity to notice moments of your kids putting on their clothes, brushing their hair, washing their face, making their bed, etc. Just notice them when they are doing what you want them to do.
 Hug them.
 Say good morning.
 Ask about their day.
 A light touch on the shoulder.
-Make a comment about breakfast.
+Comment on breakfast.

 Catch them while they are getting ready and ignore the rest!

 And DON’T falls into the trap of saying repeatedly what a good job they are doing.
 This becomes stale and meaningless.
 Just keep engaging them in small, almost unnoticeable ways, while remaining happy, smiling and grateful for their efforts.

 Note again: It is essential NOT to engage in prodding, pushing, encouraging, and reminding your children.
 Stay away from this at all costs, because it is a major part of what is maintaining the problem.

 Instead, wait for your kids to show you more of what you want.
 In other words, when they begin to get out of their bed and start to get ready for school, drop-in, have a brief conversation with them, say good morning, talk about the day, and engage them in brief conversations while they are getting themselves ready for school.
 Give a good-morning pat on the back, or a brief hug.
 Keep catching them WHILE they are doing what you want.
 This WILL GROW over the weeks ahead.